 Again this is just some of the survival information is this book!

-Any “Top X” list for survival books that doesn’t include the US Army Survival Guide should immediately be tossed out as BS.
-This is the f’ing worlds most powerful army we’re talking about.
+Any “Top X” list for survival books that doesn’t include the US Army Survival Guide should immediately be tossed out as liars.
+This is the world’s most powerful army we’re talking about.
 They have studied how to survive in harsh conditions while under any circumstances for centuries.
 Using actual real-life examples and careful historical study of past civilizations and wars.

 I also like this book because it goes into the psychological aspect, which most prepper books do not address.
 You’d be hard pressed to find a book that deals with will power as well as the Army’s survival guide.

-While the US army may not agree with my stance on inflation (it’s literally just a tax on savings) they do know how to survive sh*t.
+While the US army may not agree with my stance on inflation (it’s literally just a tax on savings), they do know how to survive.
+They’ve been doing it for centuries, and acquiring hegemony during the process.
 Don’t waste your time with survivalist-specific books, especially if you’re a beginner.
 Buy it from the official sources first.

 Wrap-up: The Top 3 Best Survival Books Ever Written For Preppers